-P-type crystal is connected to the positive terminal of the battery and n-type crystal is connected to the negative terminal of the battery, The direction of the external field (due to battery) is opposite to the direction of the internal field in the transition region and therefore, it weakens it.
+P-type crystal is connected to the positive terminal of the battery and n-type crystal is connected to the negative terminal of the battery, The direction of the external field (due to the battery) is opposite to the direction of the internal field in the transition region and therefore, it weakens it.

 Reverse bias of pn junction

-P-type crystal is connected to the negative terminal of the battery and n-type crystal is connected to the positive terminal of the battery, The direction of the external field (due to battery) is in the same direction of the internal field in the transition region and therefore, it strengthens it.
+P-type crystal is connected to the negative terminal of the battery and n-type crystal is connected to the positive terminal of the battery, The direction of the external field (due to the battery) is in the same direction of the internal field in the transition region and therefore, it strengthens it.

 Uses of pn junction

-- Rectification of a alternating current: It means converting the alternating current (which is changeable in intensity and direction) into a unidirectional current which is used in charging the car battery and the cell phone, We can convert the AC current into DC current by using many pn junctions.
+- Rectification of alternating current: It means converting the alternating current (which is changeable in intensity and direction) into a unidirectional current which is used in charging the car battery and the cell phone, We can convert the AC current into DC current by using many pn junctions.

-Ohmic resistance consists of coil of wire of suitable resistivity such as tungsten or nichrome, The charge carriers are free electrons, The electric current intensity passes in two directions, By increasing the temperature, the resistance increases and the conductivity decreases.
+Ohmic resistance consists of a coil of wire of suitable resistivity such as tungsten or nichrome, The charge carriers are free electrons, The electric current intensity passes in two directions, By increasing the temperature, the resistance increases and the conductivity decreases.